 Physicians Need More Training on Mirtazapine Alternatives

-Sadly, med school fails to adequately train doctors in offering alternatives to mirtazapine (Remeron) and other harsh medications.
-Instead, drug companies encourage the practice of automatically prescribing an antidepressant for depression, an anti-anxiety drug for anxiety, and so on.
+Sadly, med school fails to adequately train doctors in offering alternatives to drugs like mirtazapine (Remeron®).
+That vacuum has been filled to the brim by an astonishing 55-67% misleading or false advertising claims 18 and aggressive sales reps — who are not, after all, medical practitioners — who actively encourage the practice of automatically prescribing an antidepressant for depression, an anti-anxiety drug for anxiety, and so on.
 In contrast, Alternative to Meds Center has been teaching and inspiring medical practitioners and the general population to learn about and pay more attention to, and use available non-toxic alternatives to prescription drugs.
 Every day, we see signs that the trend is finally catching on.
-We welcome this as hope for the future of medicine.
+We welcome this as hope for the future of valid medicine.

 The Center’s Focus: Alternatives to Mirtazapine and Other Drugs

-In summary, Alternative to Meds Center created its programs using non-toxic protocols over the last 15 years.
-One of our goals is to help our clients safely wean off prescription medications.
+Alternative to Meds Center created its programs using non-toxic protocols and natural holistic treatments under medical supervision over the last 15 years.
+One of our goals is to help our clients safely and comfortably wean off prescription medications.
 Of prime importance, our programs stand on the premise of viewing symptoms as signposts for investigation.
 Engineers who use this same approach in problem-solving would advise, “treat the problem, not the symptom!”
 5 As a result, the protocols we use do successfully resolve the majority of unwanted symptoms.
-Most often, this is accomplished without drugs or a significantly reduced need for medication.
-Please contact us directly to find out more about our programs, and how Alternative to Meds Center utilizes natural alternatives to mirtazapine and resolves symptoms safely, gently, and effectively for improved natural mental health.

 This content has been reviewed and approved by a licensed physician.